Excited about getting pregnant? You probably know that things like excessive weight or fibroids could impact your ability to conceive.

 If you are trying to conceive, here are some of the things you should keep in mind:

-- Always inform your doctor: Before you take any kind of medication, inform your doctor.
+- Always inform your doctor: Before taking any medication, inform your doctor.
 This goes for herbal remedies as well.
 Plant-based medication does not necessarily mean it is safe for conception.

-- Learn to check medication labels: New guidelines include requiring drugs to display relevant information about pregnancy, contraception, and fertility for both men and women (source).
+- Learn to check medication labels: New guidelines include requiring drugs to display relevant information about pregnancy, contraception, and fertility for both men and women (23).

 - Take medication as directed: Do not alter your dosage, skip it, or even stop taking it.
 Don’t take anything that hasn’t specifically been prescribed to you.